DS4SD/docling-ibm-models/README.md

 # Docling IBM models

-AI modules to support the Dockling PDF document conversion project.
+AI modules to support the Docling PDF document conversion project.

 - TableFormer is an AI module that recognizes the structure of a table and the bounding boxes of the table content.
 - Layout model is an AI model that provides among other things ability to detect tables on the page.
 This package contains inference code for Layout model.